 Unfortunately, our “FDA-Approved” Food Pyramid isn’t working so well for the Standard American Diet (SAD).
 It is pretty sad (pun intended).
-Soon, they will need to flip the food pyramid on its head, as we have more and more evidence that a diet rich in healthier fats is the key to a healthier life.
+Soon, they will need to flip the food pyramid on its head, as we have more and more evidence that a diet rich in healthier fats and a large variety of plants is the key to a healthier life.
 With diabetes, cancer, and other diseases on the rise more than ever before, it’s no wonder something is wrong.

 Good new is, you can take control of your health starting today, just as we did a few years ago.
 Please read my personal story behind healthier ingredients to learn about why we made the change, how we did it, the cost of switching, and how to get your family on board.

 We slowly started to change our pantry, eliminating almost everything we thought was healthy.
 It started to take me a little longer to shop because I had to start reading all the labels, but before I knew it, I was a professional label reader.
 Ha!